About baby language development

 Understanding: baby language development

 Your baby is listening and learning all the time.
-This helps baby understand their world.
+This helps your baby understand their world.

-- the word ‘no’ at around 10 months – although they won’t always do as you say
+At 9-11 months, your baby might understand the word ‘no’, although they won’t always do as you say.

-- very simple instructions with verbal and visual cues – for example, at around 12 months, when you hold your hand out and say ‘for daddy’, they’ll give you the toy they’re holding.
+At 11-12 months, your baby might understand very simple instructions with verbal and visual cues.
+For example, if you hold your hand out and say ‘For daddy?’, your baby might give you the toy they’re holding.